aaronstrong/az-305/services/identity-gov-monitoring/README.md

 Identity Protection detects risks of many types, including:

-* Anonymous IP address use
+* Anonymous IP address use - Sing in from an anonymous IP address (eg. Tor browser, anonymizer VPNs)
-* Atypical travel
+* Atypical travel - Sing in from an atypical location based on the user's recent sign-ins
-* Malware linked IP address
+* Malware linked IP address - Sign in from a malware linked IP address
-* Unfamiliar sign-in properties
+* Unfamiliar sign-in properties - Sign in with properties that haven't been seen recently for the given user
-* Leaked Credentials
+* Leaked Credentials - Indicates that the user's valid credentials have been leaked
-* Password spay
+* Password spay - Multiple usernames being attacked using common passwords in a unified, brute-force manner

 **Required Roles**